davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-naming-conventions"></a>Naming Conventions
-Try to use descriptive but need to avoid code clutter.
-Without the array of tools at your disposal that you have in C# you could be doing yourself more harm than favour by giving a function some super-descriptive name which, when preceded by a namespace and object name takes up more than half a line, particularly if it is called a lot.
-This can cause your code to become cluttered.
+You should try to use descriptive names but you need to avoid code clutter.
+Without the array of tools at your disposal that you have in C# you could be doing yourself more harm than good by giving a function some super-descriptive name which, when preceded by a namespace and object name takes up more than half a line, particularly if it is called a lot.
+This can cause your code to become difficult to read.

 In a nutshell, virtually every token name in JavaScript (ES5) uses **camelCase** by convention.

 Here are the exceptions.
-They are all written differently with the indication of sending a message out to people utilising the tokens, due to the lower toolset quality of many JavaScript development environments.
+They are written differently with the intention of sending a message out to people utilising the tokens, due to the lower toolset quality of many JavaScript development environments.

   * `Namespaces` - explained in previous section.